Subscribe

 📷 by Josh Rakower

 Check the beach’s regulations — Two beaches within the same town may have different policies about whether dogs are allowed.
-Many beaches require dogs to be leashed at all times, visit the beach during certain hours, or may not be allowed at all.
+Many beaches require leashed dogs at all times, while others only allow dogs during certain hours or not at all.
+Always make sure to clean up after your dog when you take them to the beach.

 Ensure the water conditions are safe — Check with a lifeguard before allowing your dog to swim in the ocean.
 Riptides and jellyfish can easily injure your dog.